deanpoulos/arch-dotfiles/README.md

  This way your ~ directory has a file .bashrc which points to an inode also pointed to by git.
 This means you can place each config file in their respective directories and update all at once.
+Dotfile management will then occur all in the git clone directory while the scattered hard-links are reached by their respective packages.

 # Screenshots:
 ![ws1](https://user-images.githubusercontent.com/38335668/40662198-009f5830-6399-11e8-95f6-573535e5bc6a.jpg)